srsran/srsRAN_Project_docs/docs/source/user_manuals/source/config_ref.rst

     - Required UINT (536020).
 Sets the Downlink ARFCN.

   band
-    - Optional UINT.
+    - Optional TEXT (auto).
 Sets the NR band being used for the cell.
 If not specified, will be set automatically based on ARFCN.
 Supported: all release 17 bands.

   common_scs
     - Required UINT (15).
 Sets the subcarrier spacing in KHz to be used by the cell.
 Supported: [15, 30].